Introduction

 Movement helps boost energy and mood—no intense workouts required!
 Even a 10-minute walk, gentle yoga, or stretching can reduce tension and release endorphins.

 💡 Pro tip: Fresh air works wonders.
 Try short walks outside, even with baby in a stroller or carrier.
-(Check my article about benefits of walking – coming Oct 17)
+(Check my article about benefits of walking – The healing power of walking

 4. Write It Out